grafana/grafana/docs/sources/administration/plugin-management/index.md

 1. Click the plugin's logo.
 1. Click **Update**.

-When the update is complete, you'll see a confirmation message that the update was successful.
+When the update is complete, a confirmation message will indicate the installation was successful.

 ### Uninstall a plugin